State Plane Coordinate System: History

-In 1933, the North Carolina Department of Transportation asked the Coast and Geodetic Survey to assist in creating a comprehensive method for converting curvilinear coordinates (latitude and longitude) to a user-friendly, 2-dimensional Cartesian coordinate system.
+In 1933, the North Carolina Department of Transportation asked the United States Coast and Geodetic Survey to assist in creating a comprehensive method for converting curvilinear coordinates (latitude and longitude) to a user-friendly, 2-dimensional Cartesian coordinate system.
 This request developed into the State Plane Coordinate System (SPCS), which is now the most widely used expression of coordinate information in local and regional surveying and mapping applications in the United States and its territories.
 It has been revised several times since then.
 When computers began to be used for mapping and GIS, the state plane system's cartesian grid system and simplified calculations made spatial processing faster and spatial data easier to work with.

 Even though computer processing power has improved radically since the early days of GIS, the size of spatial datasets and the complexity of geoprocessing tasks being demanded of computers have also increased.
 Thus the state plane coordinate system is still useful.

 Originally, the state plane coordinate systems were based on the North American Datum of 1927 (NAD27).
 Later, the more accurate North American Datum of 1983 (NAD83) became the standard (a geodetic datum is the way a coordinate system is linked to the physical Earth).
 More recently there has been an effort to increase the accuracy of the NAD83 datum using technology that was not available in 1983.
 These efforts are known as "High Accuracy Reference Network" (HARN) or "High Precision GPS Network" (HPGN).
 In addition, the basic unit of distance used is sometimes feet and sometimes meters.
 Thus a fully described coordinate system often looks something like: "Washington State Plane North, NAD83 HARN, US Survey feet".
 This information is needed in order to accurately transform data from one coordinate system to another.

 Problems

 The main problem with the state plane coordinate system is that each zone uses a different coordinate system.
 This is not a major problem as long as one's needs are within the boundaries of a given state plane zone, as is the case with most county and city governments.
 However, the need to transform spatial data from one coordinate system to another can be burdensome.
 Sometimes a regional area of interest—such as a metropolitan area covering several counties—crosses a state plane zone boundary.
-The Seattle metropolitan area is an example of this.
+The Seattle metropolitan area in Washington is an example of this.
 King County, which includes the City of Seattle, uses the "Washington State Plane North" coordinate system, while Pierce County, which includes the City of Tacoma, uses "Washington State Plane South".
 Thus any regional agency that wants to combine regional data from local governments has to transform at least some data into a common coordinate system.